 AIA Lecturer/Host: Nicolle Hirschfeld

-Nicolle has excavated at sites (underwater and terrestrial) throughout the eastern Mediterranean and dug through museum basements all over Europe, looking especially for material evidence of interactions among the different cultures of Late Bronze Age Greece, Anatolia, Levant, Cyprus, and Egypt.
-She is deeply (!) involved in the excavation and study of the ships that wrecked at Uluburun and Cape Gelidonya (Turkey) ca. 1300 and 1200 BC, roughly the era of Tutankhamun and the Trojan War, respectively.
-Nicolle received her B.A. from Bryn Mawr and her Ph.D. from the University of Texas at Austin, with an M.A. in nautical archaeology from Texas A&M University.
-She also spent a year at the American School of Classical Studies in Athens.
+An Associate Professor in the Department of Classical Studies at Trinity University (San Antonio, TX), she received her B.A. from Bryn Mawr College, M.A. in nautical archaeology from Texas A&M University, and Ph.D. from the University of Texas at Austin.
 Nicolle has long been involved with the Archaeological Institute of America, first as a student and then as a professional at local and national levels.
-She led her first archaeological tour for the AIA in 2011 and had so much fun that most summers she cannot resist the siren’s call to re-explore archaeological sites that fascinate her in the company of small groups of interested and interesting people.
+She led her first archaeological tour in 2011 and had so much fun that most years she cannot resist the siren’s call to share the too-little-explored archaeological treasures of ancient Anatolia with small groups of interested and interesting people.